-The final publication A Good Life in Old Age?
-Monitoring and Improving Quality in Long-Term Care will be released on 17 June 2013.
-The project is supported by the European Commission (DG Employment).
+A Good Life in Old Age?
+Monitoring and Improving Quality in Long-term Care contains written contributions from OECD and experts and academics from countries across Europe, Canada, and the United States.
+The project was supported by the European Commission (DG Employment).

-The sixth edition of Health at a Glance (released in November 2011) includes a special chapter on long-term care.
+The seventh edition of Health at a Glance (released in November 2013) includes a chapter on Ageing and Long-term Care (Chapter 8).
 Health at a Glance, a flagship OECD publication, provides the latest comparable data on different aspects of the performance of health systems in OECD countries.

 Healthy Ageing Policies